Eusth/PlayClubVR/README.md

 #### Warping

-In order to warp, touch the trackpad, choose your position and press.
+In order to warp, touch the center of the trackpad, choose your position and press.
 While touching the trackpad you are able to see:

 1. Where you will warp to
 2. Your play area